awslabs/ar-go-tools/doc/01_taint.md

 ```
 This implies that any method whose receiver implements the `mypackage.interfaceName` interface will be seen as a sink.

 > The specifications for sources can be function calls, types, channel receives or field reads.
-The specifications for sinks, sanitizers and validators can only be functions (method and package) or interfaces (interface name and package).
+The specifications sanitizers and validators can only be functions (method and package) or interfaces (interface name and package).
+The specifications for sinks can be functions calls and field writes.

 #### Code locations in a specific context